maiadx/TDE-Classifier-Continued/README.md

     Uncertainty Handling: Flux uncertainties are incorporated directly into the Gaussian Process Kernel (Matern 3/2).
 The noise level (α) of the GP is set to the square of the normalized flux error, ensuring that noisy data points have minimal influence on the derived features.

-Feature Importance
+### Feature Importance

-The table below lists the most discriminative features in the final classifier.
-The dominance of physics-based metrics (Template Matching, Power Law Error) over simple shape metrics confirms the model is learning the physical signature of tidal disruption.
+The table below lists the most important features in the final classifier.
+The dominance of physics-based metrics (Template Matching, Power Law Error) over simple shape metrics shows the model is learning the physical signature of tidal disruption.
 Rank    Feature    Description
 1    template_chisq_tde    Goodness-of-fit against a normalized TDE shape template.
-2    negative_flux_fraction    Robust noise metric; distinguishes real transients from artifacts.
+2    negative_flux_fraction    Robust noise metric, distinguishes real transients from artifacts.
 3    duty_cycle    Percentage of survey time the object was active (distinguishes AGN).
 4    tde_power_law_error    Raw error of the t−5/3 power law fit.
 5    log_tde_error    Log-space error of the t−5/3 power law fit.